VzxPLnHqr/discreet-physical-delivery-protocol/README.md

 only for the lifetime of this package while it is in transit.
 Perhaps the package is assigned a Tor hidden service and that hidden service is what is "printed" on the label/envelope.
 Perhaps it is simply assigned a public key.
 Clearly the details here have not yet been worked out.

-## Contributing
-We welcome contributions and collaboration.
-Do you have some ideas about how to improve this protocol?
-Perhaps you simply have questions?
-Please reach out, open an issue, etc. Open and respectful discussion and iteration is what will allow us to hone in on a useful protocol.

 ## Some open technical questions
 1. **Are HODL-invoices workable in practice?** There seems to be some concern [3] that hodl invoices as they currently exist on the lightning network are priced incorrectly and hence are not really usable yet for these types of protocols.
 A successful shipping-over-lightning protocol as contemplated herein, due to its heavy reliance on hodl invoices (which might be outstanding for the duration of the shipping time of the physical good) could confuse some non-participating nodes into thinking they have been fed transactions which will never settle.
 This needs to be investigated.